pbougie/mac-dev-env/source/cmake.html.md

 ### Verify the Installation

-To verify that you have correctly installed CMake, execute the following command.
+To verify that you have correctly installed CMake.
 It should display **cmake version VERSION**.

 	cmake --version